aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.md

 ---
-title: List of available Apache Kafka® Connect connectors
+title: Available Apache Kafka® Connect connectors
+sidebar_label: Available connectors
 ---

 The following connectors can be used in any Aiven for Apache Kafka® services with Apache Kafka Connect enabled.

 ## Source connectors